 The school has no leadership.
 Teachers are totally unsupported and left on the own battling their own problems with no support from their principal or from the rest of the very incompetent administration.
 As a result there are a number of growing discipline problems.
 The school does not have a consistent or effective behavior management system so children do whatever they want.
 This is particularly true in 5th grade this year.
 Overall there is a tone of disrespect and disorganization across the building.
 The school runs thanks to the very competent and dedicated teachers not the administration.
 By 5th grade many parents take their children out in search of a more structured and organized middle school that handles problems like these more effectively.

 Oyster-Adams Bilingual School is a public middle school in Washington.
-The principal of Oyster-Adams Bilingual School is Monica Liang-Aguirre, whose e-mail is email@example.com.
-668 students go to Oyster-Adams Bilingual School and are mostly Black, non-Hispanic; Hispanic; and Multiracial.
+The principal of Oyster-Adams Bilingual School is Monica Liang-Aguirre and can be contacted at email@example.com.
+668 students attend Oyster-Adams Bilingual School and identify primarily as Black, non-Hispanic; Hispanic; and Multiracial.
 23% of the Oyster-Adams Bilingual School students have "limited English proficiency."
-29% of the 668 students here have subsidized lunches.
-The ratio of students to teachers at Oyster-Adams Bilingual School is 11:1.
+29% of the 668 students here are paying reduced lunch prices.
+The student to teacher ratio at Oyster-Adams Bilingual School is 11:1.
 St. Augustine School is one of the nearest middle schools.

 - Drawing painting